orklann/orklann.github.io/_posts/2021-05-26-Introducing-Caprice.md

 am also working on an open source PDF generation library for Python.
 The Github repo is now private, I will make it public at the right time.

-This libray is called Caprice.
+This library is called Caprice.
 Yes, it's the same name as the fashion brand.
 I like that brand, so it's the library name.

 <p>